-Whether you are charged with the possess prohibited drug of a small amount, or have in your possession more than the ‘trafficable quantity’ of drugs in your possession, we will effortlessly provide you with the right advice on the best way for you to get a ‘section 10’ and avoid a criminal conviction.
+Whether you are charged with the possession of a prohibited drug of a small amount, or have in your possession more than the ‘trafficable quantity’ of drugs in your possession, we will effortlessly provide you with the right advice on the best way for you to get a ‘section 10’ and avoid a criminal conviction.
 If you have more than the trafficable quantity of that particular drug, and have been charged with ‘deemed’ supply, for more information click here.

 Plead not guilty: